-Sally Doe is a contributor and contributed \$1,000 to Candidate 1 before the primary election.
-Sally sends Candidate 1 \$2,300 after the primary election to reach the maximum limit before the general election and to "make-up" the difference not contributed before the primary election.
-Candidate 1's campaign must return \$2,300 to Sally as the contribution exceeds the \$3,300 per election contribution limit because the limit reset after the primary election.
+Sally Doe contributed \$1,000 to Candidate X before the primary election.
+Sally sends Candidate X \$5,600 after the primary election to reach the maximum limit before the general election and to "makeup" the difference not contributed before the primary election.
+Candidate X's campaign must return \$2,300 to Sally as the contribution exceeds the \$3,300 per election contribution limit because the limit reset after the primary election.
 Sally may not "make up" the amount not contributed during the primary election and add it to the general election contributions.

-C. Post-General Election Payments: Contributions may be made after the general election when per election limits apply if the contributor has not exceeded the per election amount that applies to single election.
+C. Post General Election Payments: Contributions may be made after the general election when per election limits apply if the contributor has not exceeded the per election amount that applies to single election.
 Then the contributor may contribute additional funds until the one election limit is reached.